roboryman/Collections/README.md

 - Use custom ascii tables(really no need for this, the PrettyTables library is fine for this it seems)
 - User ability to add/delete columns (URL, Genre, Description, etc.)
 - Import using API (import from massive lists like Alexa; the URL and Description is already there for you, and already ranked)
+- Delete Collection(s)

 # Status

-I am currently working on implementing sorting functionality.
+I am currently working on implementing Deleting functionality.

 Feel free to commit some ideas if you want :-)